ef-ds/deque/BENCHMARK_TESTS.md

 Note: a set of mixed tests (mixed push front and back; mixed pop front and back) will also be implemented.

-### Test Batteries
+### Test Suites
-The test batteries were designed to test the queues with different push/pop patterns under different scenarios such as low and high stress.
+The test suites were designed to test the queues with different push/pop patterns under different scenarios such as low and high stress.

 - [Fill](benchmark-fill_test.go): test the queues performance by sequentially adding n items to the queue and then removing all added items.
 Tests the queues ability for quickly expand and shrink.